seedubjay/seedubjay.github.io/_posts/2020-04-09-perlin-noise.md

 </figure>

-## Gallery
+## What next?

-Terrain generation is just the beginning of what can be done with noise maps.
-Here's a few ideas you can play with yourself...
+Terrain generation is just the beginning...
+Here's a few more options!

 ### Hand-drawn sketches